 Housing availability is limited and operates on a first-come, first-served basis.
 Graduate and seminary students are eligible to apply for housing as long as they are enrolled in six or more on-site credit hours.
 Exceptions to this policy must be requested through the Office for Student Development.

-Click here to apply for housing and a meal plan.
 Your application will be submitted to the Office for Student Development for review and approval.
 You will then be contacted by a member of the Office for Student Development staff regarding your housing confirmation, billing and room assignment.